kuleuven/iRODS-Dataverse/Metadatablocks.md

 * clean_mdblocks():
 This method gets metadatablocks from api and cleans them

-* get_datasetSchema():
-This method gets the schema and stores it as an attribute schema

-* write_schema(self):
-This method write the schema to a json file

 * get_controlled_vocabularies():
 This method gets all the controlled vocabularies